Month 3, Day 28, Sunday 8:00 a.m.

 “Oh!”
 Siobhan said.
 It was no wonder Liza was so knowledgeable and powerful.

-“Only problem was, after I and the others gained my Mastery, they didn’t want us to go free afterward.
+“Only problem was, after I and the others gained our Mastery, they didn’t want us to go free afterward.
 To be honest, I didn’t particularly mind at that point.
 I got to work in experimental artifact development at first, but after a while I joined a small squad.
 We did interesting, worthwhile work, and got paid well for it.”
 Liza smiled absently, rolling a couple grains of salt between her fingers.
 Soon, though, the smile drained away, leaving a sickening grimness behind.
 “Or so I thought.
 Eventually I realized the truth, but it always seems to be too late by the time that happens, doesn’t it?
 For me, much too late.”
 She clenched her fist until her knuckles turned white, small muscles in her face twitching with rage.

 Siobhan actually felt the urge to shrink back from the older woman, the chill across her skin telling her that Liza was dangerous and might strike out at any moment.
 Instead, Siobhan froze, hoping her lack of response would keep her from attracting Liza’s attention.